1951 Nickel Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1951 Nickel Value By Variety

-This comprehensive value chart demonstrates how 1951 nickel values vary significantly based on mint mark (Philadelphia, Denver, or San Francisco), condition grade (Good through Mint State), and special designations like Full Steps (FS) or proof finishes.
-If you know the grade of your coin, you can find the exact price below in the Value Guides section.
+This comprehensive value chart shows how 1951 nickel values vary significantly based on mint mark (Philadelphia, Denver, or San Francisco), condition grade (Good through Mint State), and special designations like Full Steps (FS) or proof finishes.
+If you already know the grade of your coin, you can jump straight to the exact price in the Value Guides section below.

 |---|---|---|---|---|---|